ethereum/portal-network-specs/state-network.md

 This document is the specification for the sub-protocol that supports on-demand availability of state data from the execution chain.

-> 🚧 THE SPEC IS IN A STATE OF FLUX AND SHOULD BE CONSIDERED UNSTABLE 🚧
-> 🚧 12/12/23 🚧 WIP: STATE_NETWORK_SPEC v2 🚧 NEW_STATENETWORK_BOOGIE 🚧

 ## Overview

 The execution state network is a [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) DHT that uses the [Portal Wire Protocol](./portal-wire-protocol.md) to establish an overlay network on top of the [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md) protocol.